Ahmed-Hamdy101/react-randomize-colors/README.md

 ### Step-by-step explanation of the code

 The `App.js` file is the main entry point for the app.
-It imports the `Signature` component and renders it to the DOM.
+It imports the `Randomize` component and renders it to the DOM.

 ```js
 import React, { Component } from "react";